BartonDev/Record-Exchange/README.md

 # Record Exchange
-A Work-In-Progress Web-App for sharing music & playlists between Spotify & Apple Music
+A work-in-progress Web-App for sharing music & playlists between Spotify & Apple Music

 ## Firebase
 The backend component is written in TypeScript for Firebase